-Why Just Living Isn’t Enough
+Why Just Living Isn’t Enough?

-But what of us who do have choices?
-Are we really enjoying the work we do or just ‘working for a living’?
-Recently I met a young woman who is working in a job she doesn’t like, for employers she has no respect for – in fact, they treat her with little respect too.
-But she’s too scared to move out of this job because she’s afraid she won’t get another opening at the same position and pay.
-She’s a smart young woman who is just selling herself short.
-Is she ‘just living’?
-Just about……..
-She has no freedom, no sunshine and certainly no little flower!
+Recently, I met a young woman who is working in a job she doesn’t like, for employers she has no respect for and who treat her with little respect too!
+She’s afraid to move out of this job because she’s feels that she won’t get another opening at the same position and remuneration.
+She’s a smart young woman who is selling herself short.
+She’s just living – doesn’t really enjoy freedom, sunshine and certainly has no little flower!

 The work you were born to do will have joy in it; you’ll experience inspiration and it will flow from you.
 You’ll find it intrinsically fulfilling and nourishing.
 So in the traditional sense, it won’t always feel like work because you enjoy it so much!

 Perhaps some of us take the ‘settling down’ business a bit too seriously, especially in the context of our primary relationships – with our spouse, children, family.
 We don’t believe that we need to work on making our marriage or relationships meaningful.
 We tell our partners: ‘Since I’ve committed to live with you, I’ll do that – just live!’
-Too often, I see couples who have forgotten the most basic reason why they’re together – love.
+Too often, I see couples who have forgotten the most basic reason why they’re together – love and growth.

-We spend too much time nagging at and grumbling about our spouses, children and family.
+We spend too much time nagging at and grumbling about our partners and children.
 Instead of encouraging them to be the best they can be, we’re constantly finding fault and poking holes in their dreams.
 ‘You can’t clean up your room, and you want to be an event manager!’
 ‘You’re so fat, and you want to become a model?”
 Whatever happened to – ‘You can achieve anything you dream of’ or ” You can count on me” or “I’ll be there, if you need me’ or “Go for it’ ?

 So don’t ‘settle’ in your relationship with your spouse, children and family.
 Work on bringing freedom and sunshine in to your ‘little flowers’.
 It’s the little gestures like a cup of tea when you need one, or an unexpected break from taking care of the kids, that make a big difference.
 It’s the ‘Perhaps you’re right’, the ‘I messed up – forgive me’, the ‘I understand the way you feel’ and the “I miss you’ and the all-important but so infrequently stated ‘I love you’ that make our lives together so much more than ‘just living.’